NPRG041: Programming in C++

 - Group 08: Wednesday 15:40 - 17:10 (SW2) [English]

-- Group 09: Wednesday 17:20 - 18:50 (SU1) [English] (will be merged with group 08)
+Group 09: Wednesday 17:20 - 18:50 (SU1) [English] (was merged with Group 08)

 -